 This document introduces a governance model and defines certificate management procedures for the SHAKEN framework [ATIS-1000074].
 The SHAKEN framework establishes an end-to-end architecture that allows an originating Service Provider to authenticate and assert a telephone identity and provides for the verification of this telephone identity by a terminating service provider.
 The SHAKEN framework defines a profile, using protocols standardized in the IETF Secure Telephone Identity Revisited (STIR) Working Group (WG).
 This document provides recommendations and requirements for implementing these IETF specifications, draft-ietf-stir-passport, draft-ietf-stir-rfc4474bis, and draft-ietf-stir-certificates, to support management of Service Provider level certificates within the SHAKEN framework.

 The SHAKEN framework uses X.509 certificates, as defined in “Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile”, IETF [RFC 5280], to verify the digital signatures associated with Session Initiation Protocol (SIP) identifiers.
 The governance model is described in section 5 of this document.
-Section 6 then defines how the certificates are managed and created using the recommended governance model where there is a central policy administrator who authorizes Service Providers to acquire certificates from trusted Certification Authorities (CAs).
+Section 6 then defines the protocols and procedures used to create and manage STI certificates using the recommended governance model where there is a central policy administrator who authorizes Service Providers to acquire certificates from trusted Certification Authorities (CAs).

 SHAKEN Governance Model

-This section introduces a governance model to support STI, defining two additional functional entities: an STI Governance Authority (STI-GA) and an STI Policy Administrator (STI-PA).
-Section 5.1 defines baseline requirements that lead to this model and section 5.2 defines the roles and responsibilities of these functional elements and the relationship of the STI-PA to the STI Certification Authority (STI-CA) and Service Provider.
+This section introduces a governance model to support STI, defining two new functional entities: an STI Governance Authority (STI-GA) and an STI Policy Administrator (STI-PA).
+Section 5.1 defines baseline requirements that lead to this model, and section 5.2 defines the roles and responsibilities of these functional elements and the relationship of the STI-PA to the STI Certification Authority (STI-CA) and Service Provider.

-Requirements for Governance of Certificate Management
+Requirements for Governance of STI Certificate Management

 The governance, creation and management of certificates to support STI introduce the following requirements:

-A PKI infrastructure to manage and issue the certificates, including a trust model.
+A PKI infrastructure to manage and issue the STI certificates, including a trust model.

-A mechanism to authorize Service Providers to be issued certificates.
+A mechanism to authorize Service Providers to be issued STI certificates.

-An entity to define the policies and procedures around who can acquire certificates.
+An entity to define the policies and procedures around who can acquire STI certificates.

-An entity to establish policies around who can manage the PKI and issue certificates.
+An entity to establish policies around who can manage the PKI and issue STI certificates.

-An entity to apply the policies and procedures established for certificate management.
+An entity to apply the policies and procedures established for STI certificate management.

 Section 5.2 defines a certificate governance model to support these requirements.

 Certificate Governance: Roles and Responsibilities

-The SHAKEN governance model for certificate management is illustrated in the following diagram.
+The SHAKEN governance model for STI certificate management is illustrated in the following diagram.

 Figure 1: Governance Model for Certificate Management

-This diagram identifies the following roles associated with governance and certificate management:
+This diagram identifies the following roles associated with governance and STI certificate management:

 Secure Telephone Identity Governance Authority (STI-GA)